MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-get-started.md

 We recommend that readers familiarize themselves with these design areas, reviewing provided considerations and recommendations to better understand the consequences of encompassed decisions.

-## Reducing emissions

-In order to reduce carbon emissions, we have three possible solutions:

-- Carbon neutralization – compensating carbon emissions
-- Carbon avoidance – not emitting carbon in the first place
-- Carbon removal – subtract carbon from the atmosphere

-Carbon removal is referred to as “the only way to bring our atmospheric levels back to normal and undo the damage already done.”
-The goal of green software is to avoid emitting unnecessary emissions in the first place.

-Refer to [design methodology](sustainability-design-methodology.md) for more information about reducing emissions and to better understand carbon impact.

 ## Next step